iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Conjugate Gradient and Oblique Projectors.md

 \end{aligned}\tag{3.2}
 $$

 The recurrence is established because of the derived relations for the dot product $\langle p_{k - 1}, r_0\rangle = \langle p_{k - 1}, r_{k - 1}\rangle$, and the further consequence is the ability to express the error using only the conjugate gradient vectors.
-Take note that (2.3) is still true for the Unassited Conjugate Gradient Method.
+Take note that (2.3) is still true for the Assisted Conjugate Gradient Method.

 ---